Dargaville Branch: Construction

 Junction of the Dargaville Branch and North Auckland Line in Waiotira, 2010.
 The line to Dargaville branches off to the left, while the main line curves to the right towards Whangārei.

 The Dargaville Branch was built relatively late in comparison to most railway lines in New Zealand.
 Construction from Waiotira on the North Auckland Line commenced in 1922, but Dargaville was not reached for another eighteen years.
-The first twenty-two kilometres through unstable country took six years to build, with the line not opened to Kirikopuni until 15 May 1928.
-In January 1931, the line was open to Tangowahine, sixteen kilometres from Dargaville, but construction ceased for five years due to the Great Depression.
+The first twenty-two kilometres through unstable country took six years to build, with the line opened to Kirikopuni on 15 May 1928.
+In January 1931, the line was open to Tangowahine, sixteen kilometres from Dargaville, but construction then ceased for five years due to the Great Depression.
 In 1940, trains commenced running to Dargaville, but the old railway station (used by the Donnellys Crossing Section) was closed and a new station built at a different location, delaying the formal opening of the Dargaville Branch until 15 March 1943, over twenty years after construction began.

 Initially, a railway from Kirikopuni north to Kaikohe was proposed, but by 1928 when there was a line from Whangarei this proposal was discarded.
 However the line was initially constructed with a balloon loop into the town of Kirikopuni, two kilometres north of the direct line to Dargaville, as a result of pressure from the local MP and Prime Minister Gordon Coates.
 A bypass eliminated the loop in 1943.

 Operation

 From its opening until March 1967, mixed trains carrying both passengers and freight ran to connect with passenger services on the North Auckland Line - the Northland Express (Auckland-Opua and return) until November 1956, and then the 88 seater railcars (Auckland-Okaihau and return).
 After March 1967, the line carried freight only.

 In December 1998, a major derailment damaged a major section of the track and closed the line.
-For the first six months of 1999 the line remained closed while Tranz Rail reviewed the line, as one of the biggest customers (Northland Dairy Company's dairy factory in Dargaville) was also due to close in 2000.
+For the first six months of 1999 the line remained closed while Tranz Rail reviewed the line, as one of the biggest customers (Northland Dairy Company's dairy factory in Dargaville) was also due to close on 30 June 2000.
 Tranz Rail reopened the line in June 1999 with logs being the primary business.

 A daily return train was scheduled from Monday to Friday but it only ran when required.
 It takes roughly three hours both ways; the service to Dargaville arrived in the mid-morning and departed before lunch, arriving in Whangārei in the mid-afternoon.